fairdataihub/SODA-for-SPARC-Docs/docs/how-to/how-to-use-soda-without-a-pennsieve-account.md

 ## Example 3: Download SPARC metadata templates

-SODA provides a feature that allows the latest version of the metadata files required by the SPARC dataset structure to be downloaded individually onto your machine to be filled out manually.
+SODA provides a feature that allows users to download the latest version of the metadata files required in the SDS so they can be reviewed and filled out manually outside of SODA if desired.

 ### Testing this feature